asood-life/miller-compensated-op-amp/README.md

 <ul>
     <li>
         <strong>Optimize Transistor Sizing for Enhanced Performance</strong>
         <p>Further investigation into transistor sizing is crucial to achieve an optimal balance between gain, bandwidth and power consumption.
-By fine-tuning the sizes of the transistors in the differential pair and current mirrors, the overall performance of op-amp can be improved.
-This includes optimizing the gain-bandwidth product and ensuring that the op-amp meets the required specifications.</p>
+By fine-tuning the sizes of the transistors in the differential pair and current mirrors the overall performance of op-amp can be improved.
+This includes optimizing the gain-bandwidth product and ensuring that the operational amplifier meets the required specifications.</p>
     </li>
     <li>
         <strong>Implement Advanced Compensation Techniques</strong>